Rangerz132/spendguard-app/README.md

 - Analytics & Charts: Gain insights into spending patterns with dynamic visualizations.

+- Budget: Create meaningful budgets to keep track of your objectives.
+(In Progress)

-- User Authentication: Secure login and account management using Auth0.
+- User Authentication: Secure login and account management using OAuth.

 - Modular Components: Well-structured, reusable components for easy maintenance and scalability.